Tadteck/Machine-Learning-Fuel-Demand-Prediction-System/README.md

-# Fuel Demand Prediction System
+# Machine Learning Fuel Demand Prediction System

 This project predicts fuel demand based on historical data and external factors like temperature, holidays, and fuel prices.